On learning Whittle index policy for restless bandits with scalable regret

 We compare the performance of two algorithms.

-\subsubsection{RB-TSDE}
+\subsubsection{\texttt{RB-TSDE}}

-We consider the RB-TSDE algorithm described in Algorithm~\ref{Alg:RB-TSDE}.
-We initialize the algorithm with uninformed Dirichlet prior on the unknown transition matrix (for passive actions) and update the posterior according to the conjugate posterior for Dirichlet priors.
+We consider the \texttt{RB-TSDE} algorithm described in Algorithm~\ref{Alg:RB-TSDE}.
+We initialize the algorithm with uninformed Dirichlet prior on the unknown parameters and update the posterior according to the conjugate posterior for Dirichlet priors.

-\subsubsection{QWI}
+\subsubsection{\texttt{QWI}}

-We also consider QWI, which is a Q-learning algorithm for RBs proposed in~\cite{borkar2018learning,avrachenkov2020whittle,robledo2022qwi} as a baseline.
+We also consider \texttt{QWI}, which is a Q-learning algorithm for RBs proposed in~\cite{borkar2018learning,avrachenkov2020whittle,robledo2022qwi} as a baseline.
 The algorithm has two learning rates.
-As recommended in \cite[Sec.~IV.B]{avrachenkov2020whittle} we pick constant step sizes with $a = 0.3$ and $b = 0.1$, where the numerical values were obtained by running a hyper-parameter search.
+As recommended in \cite[Eq.
+(17)]{avrachenkov2020whittle} we pick the step-size sequence which has a good performance by setting parameters $C$ and $C'$ of \texttt{QWI} as $C = 0.03$ and $C' = 0.01$, where the numerical values were obtained by running a hyper-parameter search.